Huriphoonado/Software-Engineering-Foundations/Presentation-2/README.md

 ### Flask Project Structure

-Snaller applications built with Flask may look something like this:
+Smaller applications built with Flask may look something like this:

 ```
 /yourapplication